From Basic to Agentic: Choosing the Right AI Copilot for Customer Support

 Agentic AI and The Enterprise

 Efficiency Gains: Agentic AI can automate repetitive and low-value tasks, freeing up agents and managers to focus on more strategic and critical activities.
-This leads to significant efficiency improvements and allows companies to do more with fewer resources.

 Employee Experience and Retention: Agentic AI can reduce the cognitive load on employees by handling a plethora of tasks without their involvement, leading to a more fulfilling work experience.
 This, in turn, helps reduce burnout and increases retention among agents.